Hanabi-Live/hanabi-live/docs/FEATURES.md

 - By default, each player starts with 2 minutes and adds 20 seconds to their clock after performing each move.
 - If time runs out for any player, the game immediately ends and a score of 0 will be given.
 - The player who goes first will be refunded the amount of time that it took for them to load the page.
+- Players can pause (or queue a pause) by right clicking on their timer.

 #### Speedruns